codediodeio/rektor-db/README.md

 # Rektor
-Rektor is a pre-revenue, pre-code, and pre-vision vector database.
+Rektor is a blazingly fast pre-revenue, pre-code, and pre-vision vector database.
 Investors wanted.